LSRapolu/MachineLearning-for-Medicare-Fraud-Detection/README.md

 - Maximized precision-recall tradeoff observed in tuning visualizations.
 - Prevented over-flagging (as seen at 0.3) and under-flagging (as seen beyond 0.5).
-- Confirmed via comparative plots and submission distribution histog
+- Confirmed via comparative plots and submission distribution histogram.